woocart/localizations/UK/products-electronics.md

 Price: 1,680.23

 ZenBook 3 Deluxe achieves the almost-impossible, featuring a gorgeous 14-inch display in an elegant and compact chassis that’s no bigger than many 13-inch laptops.
-It’s an unrivaled combination of power and beauty, giving you the perfect balance between portability and productivity.
+It’s an unrivalled combination of power and beauty, giving you the perfect balance between portability and productivity.
 Measuring just 12.9mm thin and weighing only 1.1kg, ZenBook 3 Deluxe has everything you need for superb on-the-go performance, for the ultimate prestige and performance.

 - 8th-Generation Intel Core i7-8550U Quad-Core (1.8GHz, up to 4 GHz, 8 MB cache) + Intel UHD Graphics 620.
 - 14" diagonal Full HD 178 degrees View-Angle (1920 x 1080) Glossy Display, VGA web camera, Standard Notebook Backlight, Chiclet Style Keyboard.